 Search for Treasure

 Get to know the islands even better on a one-of-a-kind treasure hunt!
-Rent a bike from Island Bicycle or a golf cart from Island Carts as your main mode of transportation as you begin the search for the famous St. Simons Island Tree Spirits, intricate tree carvings done by hand and hidden all throughout the island.
+Rent a bike from Electric Coast or a golf cart from Island Carts as your main mode of transportation as you begin the search for the famous St. Simons Island Tree Spirits, intricate tree carvings done by hand and hidden all throughout the island.
 Begin your search at the Golden Isles Welcome Center where you can pick up a map to guide you along the way.
+Fuel up with a drink from Wake Up Coffee before you begin your hunt!
+Or, stop by Mallery Street Cafe for a hearty and mouthwatering breakfast!

 If you visit Jekyll Island in January or February, you'll be able to take part in the annual hunt for Island Treasures.
 A local tradition for years, Island Treasures is the ultimate game of finders-keepers.
 Hand-crafted glass orbs are hidden among the island's nooks and crannies, just waiting to be found!
 Spend a day exploring our southernmost island as you keep an eye out for Island Treasures along the way.